thomass171/tcp-flightgear/fg-raw-data/Readme.md

 These files are needed for unit testing and for running the scenes.
 Some of the files are just copied to a bundle, others are converted additionally.

+The GLTF files in here use the traditional pre 2024 format with multiple primitives per mesh.
+The files are kept as reference for now.

 # Content

 ## bluebird